Center for Great Lakes Literacy

 H.O.M.E.
 School

-This is a series of online lessons about the Great Lakes for kids in grades K-8, brought to you by Alliance for the Great Lakes.
-The eight online sessions are filled with educational lessons on the Great Lakes and have interactive activities at the end of the video to use.
+This lesson series about the Great Lakes for kids in grades K-8 was developed by Alliance for the Great Lakes.
+Eight online sessions include educational lessons on the Great Lakes and ideas for interactive activities at the end of the video.

 Lake Michigan Shipwrecks and Aquatic Invasive Species

-This resource from Wisconsin Sea Grant has activities, stories, and learning objectives about shipwrecks and aquatic invasive species within Lake Michigan.
-Students can use this resource to discover more about what an invasive species is, how they interact in Lake Michigan, and specific species in Lake Michigan and the Great Lakes.
-Students will also be able to explore shipwrecks in Lake Michigan and see their ecological impacts inside Lake Michigan.
+This resource from Wisconsin Sea Grant has activities, stories, and learning objectives about shipwrecks and aquatic invasive species in Lake Michigan.
+Students can use this collection to discover more about invasive species, how they interact in Lake Michigan, and specific species in Lake Michigan and the Great Lakes.
+Students will also be able to explore shipwrecks in Lake Michigan and see their ecological impacts in Lake Michigan.

 NOAA-Great Lakes Environmental Research Laboratory